 Shingles is a skin condition that’s triggered by a common virus.
 The usual shingles symptoms include a band of blisters or a rash and a burning pain or tingling sensation that can last for a few weeks or longer.

-Fortunately, shingles can be treated with medications and generally prevented with a vaccine.
-According to research, the key to effective treatment for older adults who develop shingles is a quick response to the first sign of symptoms.
+According to 2018 research, the key to effective treatment for older adults who develop shingles is a quick response to the first sign of symptoms.
 That includes a medical evaluation followed by prompt treatment with antiviral medications and pain management therapy.

 The clinical term for shingles is herpes zoster.
 It’s caused by the varicella-zoster virus, the same virus responsible for chickenpox.
 If you had chickenpox as a child, the virus has remained dormant in some nerve cells.
 When it becomes activated, the result is shingles.